 Recently, I got an alarming comment on an older post informing me that potatoes are high in cadmium.
 As someone that has been preaching the benefits of the Potato Hack for a while, I wanted to dig further into this potential risk.

 I looked for a list of foods with the highest levels of cadmium, but could not find one.
-(UPDATE: Mimi found a 211 page PDF with some numbers.
+(UPDATE: Mimi found a 211-page PDF with some numbers.
 Cadmium info starts on Page 17).
+(UPDATE July 2022: The FDA pulled the PDF off their website.)
 What I did find was a lot of discussions related to processed baby foods and chocolate.
 From the article, WHY SHOULD WE WORRY ABOUT LEAD AND CADMIUM?

 Lead and cadmium in food are ubiquitous and do not seem to discriminate between natural, certified organic, and non-organic products.
 One or both of these metals have been found in various foods including baby foods (made with carrots, peaches, pears, sweet potatoes), dietary supplements, vitamins, protein powders, seaweed snacks, ginger cookies, packaged peaches/pears, various fruit juices, as well as chocolate.

-Further in the article is it explained how the equipment used to process foods could be a contributing source to cadmium in processed foods.
+The article explains how the equipment used to process foods could be a contributing source of cadmium in processed foods.
 But potatoes like other vegetables can also hold cadmium due to the application of pesticides or phosphate fertilizer.
 How much?
 I can’t find that answer.
 It likely varies based on the soil and application of those fertilizers.

 The article 4 Healthy Foods That Contain Dangerous “Heavy Metals” states: